9 Essential Foods To Heal Bone Fractures Faster

 Remember: Less Phosphorus Than Calcium

 While it is also important to have phosphorus-rich foods like meat or dairy, a delicate calcium-phosphorus balance needs to be maintained to ensure bone health.
-More phosphorus than calcium often results in calcium being leached from the bones, leaving them brittle.2
+More phosphorus than calcium often results in calcium being leached from the bones, leaving them brittle.3

 2. Vitamin C: Citrus Fruits

-The richest sources of vitamin C are of course citrus fruits like lemon, oranges, kiwi, berries, and green vegetables.
+The richest sources of vitamin C are, of course, citrus fruits like lemon, oranges, kiwi, berries, and green vegetables.

-3. Vitamin D: Mackerel And Tuna
+3. Vitamin D: Mackerel, And Tuna

 Vitamin D is an important component for bone health as it helps in the absorption of calcium.
 While sunlight is the most important source of vitamin D, foods such as mackerel, salmon, and tuna are good sources.
-A large egg makes up for about 10% of the daily required intake of vitamin D. Calcium supplements are also good sources of vitamin D.5 These fish also have omega-3 fats that are good for bones.
+A large egg makes up for about 10% of the daily required intake of vitamin D. Calcium supplements are also good sources of vitamin D.6 These fish also have omega-3 fats that are good for bones.

 4. Vitamin K: Leafy Greens

-Results from 2 large, prospective cohort studies support an association between vitamin K intake and relative risk of hip fracture – those consuming highest amount of vitamin K had the lowest risk of hip fractures.6 Leafy vegetables like kale and cabbage are a great source of vitamin K, and they also come with a lot of antioxidative plant nutrients.
+Results from 2 large, prospective cohort studies support an association between vitamin K intake and relative risk of hip fracture – those consuming the highest amount of vitamin K had the lowest risk of hip fractures.7 Leafy vegetables like kale and cabbage are a great source of vitamin K, and they also come with a lot of antioxidative plant nutrients.

 5. Potassium: Apricots And Prunes

 A 2015 study has found that the salts of potassium (bicarbonates and citrates) that are found in fruits and vegetables are essential for bone health.
-Potassium prevents bone resorption, a process by which bone breaks down and the minerals are released back into the blood for circulation.7 Though this is a natural process, people with osteoporosis have higher rates of bone resorption than formation.
+Potassium prevents bone resorption, a process by which bone breaks down and the minerals are released back into the blood for circulation.8 Though this is a natural process, people with osteoporosis have higher rates of bone resorption than formation.
 The top dietary sources of potassium include apricots, prunes, tuna, soybean, and avocado.

 6. Magnesium: Quinoa And Rice Bran

 Magnesium helps in the formation of bones.
-About 50–60% of the magnesium in your body is found in your bones.8 Eat foods like quinoa, rice bran, spinach, almonds, cashew nuts, and pumpkin seeds for magnesium.
+About 50–60% of the magnesium in your body is found in your bones.9 Eat foods like quinoa, rice bran, spinach, almonds, cashew nuts, and pumpkin seeds for magnesium.

 7. Iron: Red Meat And Spinach

 Iron is essential for collagen formation.
 It is also essential for improving the hemoglobin content of blood so that the fractured bones get enough oxygen for healing.
-This is fractures can take longer to heal with iron-deficiency anemia.
+This is why fractures can take longer to heal with iron-deficiency anemia.
 Include enough red meat and poultry in your diet for the heme iron and plant sources like spinach for non-heme iron.
-Adding vitamin C to your diet will also ensure that the iron is adequately absorbed.9
+Adding vitamin C to your diet will also ensure that the iron is adequately absorbed.10

 8. Zinc: Oysters And Crabs